TgCatUB/catuserbot/README.md

 ## Mandatory Vars

-- Only two of the environment variables are mandatory.
+- Only three of the environment variables are mandatory.
 - This is because of `telethon.errors.rpc_error_list.ApiIdPublishedFloodError`

+    - `SESSION_STRING`: Get It By Running Localy Or On Repl.it
     - `APP_ID`:   You can get this value from https://my.telegram.org
     - `API_HASH`:   You can get this value from https://my.telegram.org
 - The userbot will not work without setting the mandatory vars.